 Ok, when it’s done you want to take it out of the bowl and put it into a large bowl that’s been greased.
 Turn the dough over so that it gets greased all over.
 Cover the bowl and place it in a warm place to double, about 45 minutes.
 I like to raise mine in the oven because the temperature is consistent when the light is on.

-I forgot mine was in the oven and got busy with Annie.
+Unfortunately (although it happens a lot), I forgot mine was in the oven and got busy with Annie.
 I think she was taking all her shoes out of the drawer and hiding them in various places.
-When I remembered to go check, it had been over an hour and mine had risen…..a lot.
+As a result, when I remembered to go check, it had been over an hour and mine had risen…a lot.
 It almost came over the side.
 Do you remember that I Love Lucy episode where she’s attacked by the large loaf of bread?
 That’s what I was thinking about here.
 I punched it down and all was well again.

 Turn your dough out onto a floured surface and divide in half.
 Knead just a little bit and get the bubbles out.
 Angela’s recipe says “slap out the air bubbles.”
 I’ll just tell you – that is crazy fun!

-Form your halves into loaves and throw them into two 9 inch pans that have been greased or oiled.
-Turn the loaves over so they’re totally coated and won’t stick to the pan.
+Form your halves into loaves.
+Then, throw them into two 9 inch pans that have been greased or oiled.
+Next, turn over the loaves so they’re totally coated.
 Cover the pans and let the dough rise again until doubled.
 My kitchen was pretty hot, so it only took 30 minutes.
 This will vary based on the temp of your kitchen.

 Here it is ready to go!
 Carefully move it to your 375 degree oven.

-If you need something more precise, you can use a kitchen thermometer – 190 is the right temp for bread that’s done!
+You can use a kitchen thermometer instead of tapping – 190 is the right temp for bread that’s done!